Repatriation: Bringing a Loved One's Body Back to the UK | NAFD Funeral Directory

 Once the death has been registered locally, you can also register it with the British Consulate.
 This creates a UK record of the death and results in a Consular Death Registration.
 While this is not a legal requirement, it is highly advisable: it gives you an official UK document and can be essential when dealing with banks, pension providers, and probate in the UK.

-Registering the Death in England, Wales, Scotland or Northern Ireland
+Registering a Death in the UK After Repatriation (England, Wales, Scotland and Northern Ireland)

 When the body is returned to the UK, you do not need to re-register the death with a UK registrar — the foreign death certificate (with a certified translation if necessary) is the governing document.
 However, you will need to obtain a Certificate of No Liability to Register (or the equivalent in Scotland and Northern Ireland) from the local coroner before the funeral can take place.